andywelters/prometheus-node-demo/readme.md

 The node program will present an endpoint for metrics on a port.
 Can view them at http://localhost:9200/metrics

+## cluster

+run `node cluster.js`

+The node program will present an endpoint for cluster metrics on a port.
+Can view cluster metrics at http://localhost:9200/metrics

+The node program will present an endpoint for worker metrics at http://localhost:9200/worker-metrics

 ## prometheus

 get it